quintilesims/layer0/docs-src/docs/troubleshooting/commonissues.md

 When executing commands using the Layer0 CLI, you may see the following error message: "Get http://localhost:9090/_command_/: dial tcp 127.0.0.1:9090: connection refused", where _command_ is the Layer0 command you are trying to execute.

 This error indicates that your Layer0 environment variables have not been set for the current session.
-See the ["Configure environment variables" section](http://localhost:8000/setup/install/#part-4-configure-environment-variables) of the Layer0 installation guide for instructions for setting up your environment variables.
+See the ["Connect to a Layer0 Instance" section](../setup/install/#part-4-connect-to-a-layer0-instance) of the Layer0 installation guide for instructions for setting up your environment variables.

 ---